Goldendoodle Breed Standard Blog Banner

 Are there disqualifications in the Goldendoodle breed standard?

-What health testing is required for breeding standard Goldendoodles?
+What health testing should breeding Goldendoodles have?

 ABCs Puppy Zs